jccriado/matchingtools/doc/transformations.rst

-Transformations of the effective lagrangian
+Transformations of the effective Lagrangian
 ===========================================

 .. currentmodule:: efttools.transformations